Multidisciplinary learning through collective performance favors decentralization: Results

 Next, consider when teams exploit locally (radius $=0.01$).
 This radius makes agents' changes incremental: changes they make either stay on the same peak in the task landscape or move to an adjacent peak.
 As agents adjust toward the summit of their local peak, the probability of jumping to adjacent peaks (if they exist in the task) goes down because fewer points within their search radius perform better than their current solution.
-This is not explicit coordination between agents; much like the optimization method of gradient descent, agents indirectly ``teach'' each other where good solutions are through small shifts that guide neighbors toward better outcomes for the team.
+This is not explicit coordination between agents; much like the optimization method of gradient descent, agents passively ``teach'' each other where good solutions are through small shifts that guide neighbors toward better outcomes for the team.
+At the same time, this guidance also performs a passive form of error-checking by preventing other agents from finding solutions with a lower fitness than solutions that are within the current search radius.
 So like before, agents in dense teams are exposed to more simultaneous changes than those in sparse teams.
 But this time, those changes guide agents with many connections toward local peaks faster than those with few.
 Sparsely-connected teams, on the other hand, have to wait for information about the task landscape to pass from agent to agent through their random searches over many turns, leaving them to navigate more slowly toward optimal solutions.
 Sparse teams are more likely to refine one dimension at a time, like coordinate descent optimization, while dense teams often refine multi-dimensionally.
 Consequently, dense teams outperform sparse teams when exploiting.
 Between these extremes, intermediate searches (radius $=0.1$) exhibit mixed results as the shape of each task determines whether density or sparsity yields better outcomes (see SI Appendix S6).